IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 #### Stage 3 - Deploying an adapter
 {: #stage3-deploying-an-adapter}

-In this stage, we deploy the adapter to the {{ site.data.keyword.mobilefoundation_short }} instance that we created in the first stage.
+In this stage, we deploy the adapter to the {{site.data.keyword.mobilefoundation_short}} instance that we created in the first stage.

 - Add a stage.
 - Configure the input.